 The aim of the module is to link theory and practice in wildlife conservation.
 A number of practical conservation problems will be used to introduce key theoretical concepts that underlie modern biodiversity management.
-Particular emphasis will be placed on the challenges of collecting and analyzing data for understanding threats, establishing conservation priorities (at the species and habitat levels) and informed decision-making.
+Particular emphasis will be placed on the challenges of collecting useable data for understanding threats, establishing conservation priorities (at the species and habitat levels) and informing decision-making.
 Students will develop an understanding of the practical skills and scientific principles that underlie conservation management goals and plans at different geographical and temporal scales.

 • BSc Wildlife Conservation and cognate courses

 Method of assessment

-Understanding of human impacts on species and how multidisciplinary research can help to develop effective strategies that practically address conservation problems
+1 Understand key human impacts on species and how multidisciplinary research can help to develop effective strategies that practically address conservation problems

 2 Understand how ecological, population and genetic theory underlies conservation management

 3 Gain knowledge on the assessment of priorities in conservation through practical and desk-based experience